Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has collected 37 hits with nine doubles, a triple, seven home runs and 13 walks.
+- Bellinger has 37 hits with nine doubles, a triple, seven home runs and 15 walks.
 He has driven in 19 runs with nine stolen bases.

 Bellinger Recent Games